CagriCatik/RRT-MPC/docs/architecture.md

 1. `PipelineOrchestrator.run()` configures the Matplotlib backend, instantiates each stage with the loaded `PipelineConfig`, and measures wall-clock timings for observability.
-2. `MapStage.build()` produces immutable `MapArtifacts` that bundle the raw occupancy grid, start/goal, rectangular obstacle approximations, and the workspace extents used by planners operating in continuous space.
+2. `MapStage.build()` produces immutable `MapArtifacts` that bundle the raw and inflated occupancy grids, start/goal, inflation masks, and the workspace extents used by planners operating in continuous space.
-3. `PlanningStage.plan()` selects the configured algorithm and returns a `PlanningArtifacts` wrapper.
+3. `PlanningStage.plan()` executes the configured algorithm (currently RRT*) and returns a `PlanningArtifacts` wrapper.
 The planner output is smoothed in-place so the downstream controller receives curvature-aware waypoints without additional work.
 4. `TrajectoryTracker.track()` converts the plan into an MPC reference, runs the controller, and streams prediction frames to `viz.visualization` while recording them when requested.
 The method returns a `TrackingResult`